* 12.11.1858 Saint-Petersburg, Russia

 † 1907 Tbilisi, Georgia

-Aleksander Szymkiewicz died in 1907, he is buried at the Lutheran cemetery of Tbilisi.
-In December 16, 2011, a symbolic tombstone was erected near the Lutheran Church of the Reconciliation in Tbilisi.
+Aleksander Szymkiewicz is buried at the Lutheran cemetery of Tbilisi.
+On 16 December of 2011 a symbolic tombstone was erected near the Lutheran Church of the Reconciliation in Tbilisi.

 Info: Nino Kordzakhia

 – “Islamic House,” property of Ekaterine Rotinoff, the wife of Ivan Rotinoff, a first guild merchant, Uznadze street #19, Tbilisi 1885

 – Private house on Petre Didi Street #6 (nowadays Ingorokva Street), Tbilisi, 1886

 – House of an Architect, Gudovich street #7 (nowadays Tchonkadze street #8) Tbilisi, 1888